therealrinku/robonote/README.md

-## haveTodo is a simple but powerful todo application.
+## Compiti is a simple but powerful todo application.

 ### Live Website
 * https://havetodoo.web.app